Philippine College of Criminology

-The Philippine College of Criminology (PCCR) is a private, non-sectarian, coeducational secondary and higher education institution located in Quiapo, Manila, Philippines.
+The Philippine College of Criminology (PCCR) is a private secondary and higher education institution located in Quiapo, Manila, Philippines.
 It is currently led by Ma.
 Angelica Lei Bautista as president.

 History

 Former Supreme Court Justice Felix Angelo Bautista founded the Philippine College of Criminology in 1954.
 It is the pioneer school of criminology for scientific crime detection and police science education in the Philippines.

-The school currently offers secondary education and bachelor's, master's, and doctorate degree programs in criminology.
-It also conducts review classes for Licensure Examinations in Criminology.